Skip to main content

 • Metropolitan Community Health Services (MCHS), based in Washington, NC, is a Federally Qualified Health Center that offers integrated medical, behavioral health, dental, and pharmaceutical services.
 MCHS offers a suite of CDSME programs, including the Chronic Disease Self-Management Program (CDSMP), Chronic Pain Self-Management Program (CPSMP), Diabetes Self-Management Program, and workplace Chronic Disease Self-Management Program.
 As part of their grant work, MCHS also integrates SBIRT as part of their regular practice.
 All patients seen at MCHS undergo the SBIRT protocol, a 2 question screen followed by a more comprehensive screen if indicated.
 Staff from the behavioral health department have been formally trained in SBIRT and the MCHS electronic health record (EHR) system has been augmented to better capture the full experience of SBIRT, from the initial screening to the in-house referral, to treatment, to bi-directional notes on attendance, and completion of services.
 MCHS has implemented a triangle model for SBIRT and behavioral health that consisted of three major interventions: Medication-Assisted Treatment (MAT), Counseling, and Chronic Pain Self-Management Program.
 Patients identified from the Behavioral Health Department of MCHS are referred to this "triangle" and participate in CPSMP as part of their overall treatment plan.
 All MAT patients are referred to CPSMP or CDSMP and reimbursement pathways are formed.
 MCHS has successfully integrated referrals for SBIRT and CPSMP services into their EPIC EHR.

-• Pennsylvania Department of Aging’s (PDA) primary 2021 grant goal is for all 46 Area Agencies on Aging (AAAs) serving 58 counties in the state to implement and offer Healthy IDEAS to all Pennsylvanians 60 years old and older in need of a mental health intervention.
-Additionally, PDA is in the process of developing and implementing a standardized suicide intervention protocol for all AAAs to have in place, whether or not they are offering Healthy IDEAS.
-This is to ensure the staff at all AAAs can serve any older adult that comes into the facility feeling distraught and can intervene any suicide thoughts or attempts.
+• Pennsylvania Department of Aging (PDA) completed a 2021 grant focused on all 46 Area Agencies on Aging (AAAs) serving 58 counties in the state to implement and offer Healthy IDEAS to all Pennsylvanians 60 years old and older in need of a mental health intervention.
+Additionally, PDA developed a standardized suicide intervention protocol for all AAAs to have in place, whether or not they are offering Healthy IDEAS.
+PDA had 122 participants complete the program duirng the grant period.

-• The Maryland Living Well Center of Excellence (LWCE) received a 2021 CDSME grant focused on leveraging state, clinical, and community partnerships to reduce depression and chronic pain.
+• The Maryland Living Well Center of Excellence (LWCE) completed a 2021 CDSME grant focused on leveraging state, clinical, and community partnerships to reduce depression and chronic pain.
 During the COVID-19 pandemic, the LWCE observed a sharp increase in risk of depression among older adults and adults with disabilities due to required social distancing.
-Through this initiative, Mac, Inc. is working with partners across the state to increase implementation of CPSMP, PEARLS, and EnhanceFitness as a coordinated intervention to reduce symptoms of depression and improve quality of life among older adults.
-As of 2022, 153 individuals had decreased depression scores on the Patient Health Questionnaire-9 following participation.
+Through this initiative, Mac, Inc. worked with partners across the state to increase implementation of CPSMP, PEARLS, and EnhanceFitness as a coordinated intervention to reduce symptoms of depression and improve quality of life among older adults.
+370 participants were engaged in PEARLS during the grant period.

-• New Mexico Department of Health received a 2023 CDSME grant focused on increasing participation for DSMP and Spanish DSMP as well as introducing PEARLS to the state of New Mexico, focusing on specific counties with the highest rates of diabetes and depression.
-In their first grant year, 10 coaches were trained in PEARLS, two of whom are bilingual and working with underserved communities.
+• New Mexico Diabetes Advisory Council received a 2023 CDSME grant focused on increasing participation for DSMP and Spanish DSMP as well as introducing PEARLS to the state of New Mexico, focusing on specific counties with the highest rates of diabetes and depression.
+In their first grant year, 10 coaches were trained in PEARLS, two of whom are bilingual and working with communities in need.
+They currently have 17 participants in the PEARLS program.

 Older Adult Mental Health Awareness Day